sridhery/password-validation-manager/README.md

  ### ASSUMPTIONS

 * We continue to validate password with other rules when one of the rules is failed.
-* No need to consider order of rules
+* Order of rules execution is not considered.
-* Internationalization is not considered for this application
+* Internationalization is not considered for this application.
 * Problem statements ambiguous in some areas like "Must be between 5 and 12 characters in length."
 I am not sure here whether to 5 and 12 or included or not.
+* Showing of all the enabled rule validation details as no specific approach mentioned in the requirements.
+* Single character sequence is valid.

  ### IMPLEMENTATION